vedhavyas/generate-changelog/readme.md

 The action expects you to do a deep clone of the repository using `actions/checkout@v2` in order to get historical commits.
 You can use `fetch-depth: 0` for `actions/checkout` action to clone entire repository or have a reasonable number like `100` to fetch the last 100 commits.

 ## Inputs

-### token

-Required: [Personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) used to create releases.

-### title

-Default: `{tag}`

-Title for the release being create.
-Available replacements:

-- `{tag}` The tag for which the changelog is being generated.

 ### template